axelhieber/home8-v0.6/README.md

 # home8-v0.6

-for license - please ask
+for license - please ask - not decided yet